wonje/Totem-Data-Visualization/README.md

 3. Data Set
 - Put the data set file "grid_stats.csv" into the adequate path.
 - The path is "\TotemSpringMVC4\src\test\resources"
+- You must put the data set before running this project.
+I did not upload this.

 ## Step 2 : Run TotemSpringMVC4.